 - 1. Undergraduate student's semester GPA falls below 2.0 - 2.
 Master's student's semester GPA falls below 3.0 - 3.
-Doctoral student's semester GPA falls below 3.3 average or better.
-Students will not be removed from Academic Probation until both semester and total GPA is at required levels.
+Doctoral student's semester GPA falls below 3.3

 The student will be placed on Academic Probation and allowed one semester to bring their GPA to the required average.
 Should the student achieve the appropriate overall GPA or better, they will be removed from Academic Probation status.